ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 What can a programmer do today to avoid as many pitfalls as possible?

+Use a signed type and use one with more range than you think you need [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
+Then most of the disadvantages of signed integers are removed.
+Not sure what to do if currently using `int64_t` and maybe possibly need a larger type.
+When would that ever be the case?

 ## Alternatives To Indexing

 Don't use explicit indices at all, do something else instead.